epfl-ada/ada-2021-project-fadalbazooka/README.md

 ## 4. Methods

-**1) Loading & Preprocessing data from Quotebank: 'DataLoading.ipynb'**
+**1) Loading & Preprocessing data from Quotebank**

-First of all, in order to handle the heavy and memory-consuming dataset Quotebank, we had to do some data pre-processing steps.
+First of all, in order to handle the heavy and memory-consuming dataset Quotebank, we had to do some data pre-processing steps, in ```2_initial_analysis/DataLoading.ipynb```.
-The final goal of this first crucial step was to have a clean and specific dataset for our research study (you can find in the repo the final cleaned dataset in ```result_data.json```).
-Concretely, it means filtering the quotes to retain only those that interest our topic on gender norms.
+The final goal of this first crucial step was to have a clean and specific dataset for our research study.
+It consisted of filtering quotes to retain only those that interest our topic on gender norms.

 Below is the method we used :

-- The dataset is large, so we had to divide it into parts/chunks.
+- Given the dataset was large, we had to divide it into parts/chunks for preprocessing.
 - From those parts, we took only quotes that contain keywords concerning our topics.
-You can find the bank of keywords we used for filtering (and its source) the Quotebank dataset in the file (```DataLoading.ipynb```).
 - Then, in order to address our research questions, we needed speakers' features: nationality, date of birth, gender and occupation.
 We could get them from the WikiData.
-Initial WikiData contains IDs that have to be mapped with labels.
+Initial WikiData contains IDs that had to be mapped with labels.
-- We finally joined quotes and information about speakers from WikiData into a final json file : ```result_data.json``` that we are going to analyse.
+- We finally joined quotes and information about speakers from WikiData into a final json file : ```1_datasets/filtered.json``` that we analyzed.

-It contains 209'000 quotes and 9 features.

 **2) Initial analysis / Exploratory data analysis: 'InitialAnalysis.ipynb'**

-Our initial analysis is performed in the ```InitialAnalysis.ipynb``` file and precisely analyses the ```result_data.json```.
+The main features of the preprocessed and cleaned dataset can be found on the file of the same name : ```2_initial_analysis/Initial_analysis_clean_data.ipynb```, which analyzes data in
 Firstly, we decided to check if research questions were feasible.
-Indeed, if the interest in gender-related topics haven't noticeably changed in these years, it will be complicated to find enhancements.
-We therefore plotted many variables such as the distribution of quotes per year or the most used words in our key-words database, in order to fully understand the data and be able to establish a strategy for the data analysis.
+Indeed, if the interest in gender-related topics haven't noticeably changed in these years, it will be complicated to find interesting insights.
+We therefore plotted many variables such as the distribution of quotes per year or the most used words in our key-words database, in order to fully understand the data and to be able to establish a strategy for its analysis.
-For that, NLP techniques were used and the NLTK library, such as Text Tokenization, Text Lemmatization, and Identification of Stop Words.
+NLP techniques, including some from the NLTK library, such as Text Tokenization, Text Lemmatization, and Identification of Stop Words, were used in this purpose.

 **3) Sentiment analysis: Analysis of quotes**

 We started the sentiment analysis by seeking for libraries that have such functions.
-We compared the 2 most popular we found in ```NLP_testing.ipynb``` and concluded we will use the ```NLTK library in this study.
+We compared the ones we found in ```3_sentiment_analysis/NLP tests``` and concluded we will use the *NLTK* library in this study (rather than *spaCy* or *roBERTa*).

-It will allow us to give an appreciation score to the quotes we selected for this study, and to further analyze them in the next parts of the project.
+It allowed us to give an appreciation score to the quotes we selected for this study, and to further analyze them in the next parts of the project.
+We performed this analysis on our quotes, and expanded our intial dataset into ```/1_datasets/added_sentiment.pkl``` (where the *.pkl* format is simply a *pandas.dataframe* storing option).

 **4) Observational study: Looking for trends**